Nick Senzel Player Props: Reds vs. Rangers

 Nick Senzel At The Plate

-- Senzel has had a base hit in four of 10 games this year, and multiple hits once.
+- Senzel has picked up a hit in four games this year (36.4%), including one multi-hit game.

-- Senzel has driven in a run twice this year, but just one in each of those games.
+- Senzel has driven in a run in three games this season (27.3%), but has had no multiple-RBI games.

-- In four of 10 games this season, he has scored, including multiple runs once.
+- In four of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.